walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 ![topic modeling highlights](/assets/topic-modeling/topic-modeling-highlights.jpg)

-We might further abstract this outwards to say that
+We might further abstract this outwards to say that each of these topics represents a different kind of discourse at work in the text.
+Evidence, medicine, murder: they each represent

 > How does this work?